 To communicate with our community by:

-Drinking water is used for a range of purposes by our community and it is useful for customers to know the typical quality of their drinking water supply.
+Drinking water is used for a range of purposes by our community and it's useful for customers to know the typical quality of their drinking water supply.
 The table below lists some water quality parameters that may be of interest to customers who use drinking water for brewing and wine making, aquariums, and home-based medical treatments such as dialysis.
-More information is available in our Safe Drinking WaterAct Annual Report
+More information is available in our Safe Drinking WaterAct Annual Report.

 If you require further information about drinking water quality, you can call us on 1800 050 500 to discuss your requirements.